Through the Looking Glass (Lost): On the island

-John Locke (Terry O'Quinn), one of the survivors, has been shot by Ben.
-Finding his legs paralyzed again, Locke is about to commit suicide, when he is stopped by what appears to be Walt Lloyd (Malcolm David Kelley).
+John Locke (Terry O'Quinn) has been shot by Ben.
+Finding his legs paralyzed again, Locke is about to commit suicide, when he is stopped by Walt Lloyd (Malcolm David Kelley).
 Walt tells John that he has the use of his legs and that he has "work to do".
-Meanwhile, Ben tells Richard Alpert (Nestor Carbonell) to lead the rest of the Others to the "Temple" and then leaves the Others, with his adopted daughter Alex (Tania Raymonde) – Rousseau's daughter and Karl's girlfriend – to meet up with the survivors to persuade Jack not to call Naomi's ship for rescue.
+Meanwhile, Ben tells Richard Alpert (Nestor Carbonell) to lead the rest of the Others to the Temple and leaves the Others with his adopted daughter Alex (Tania Raymonde) – Rousseau's daughter and Karl's girlfriend – to meet up with the survivors to persuade Jack not to call Naomi's ship for rescue.

 Kate is upset about Sawyer not wanting her to come back to the beach with him to rescue Sayid, Jin and Bernard.
 Jack tells her it is because Sawyer was trying to protect her.
 When she asks why Jack is defending Sawyer, Jack informs Kate that it is because he loves her.
-Kate also witnessed a kiss between him and Juliet.
 Ben and Alex intercept Jack's group; Ben informs Jack that Naomi is not who she says she is, and making contact with her boat will be disastrous for everyone.
-Ben orders the shooting of Sayid, Jin, and Bernard, and when Jack hears three shots, he attacks Ben and punches him in the face repeatedly.
+Ben orders the shooting of Sayid, Jin, and Bernard, and when Jack hears three shots, he attacks Ben.
 Unknown to Jack, the shots were fired into the sand, following earlier orders from Ben.
-Rousseau meets her sixteen-year-old daughter Alex, who was kidnapped by the Others shortly after her birth, and they tie Ben up.
-The trek party, now able to get a signal, arrives at the radio tower.
+Rousseau meets her daughter (Alex), who was kidnapped by the Others shortly after her birth.
+The survivors, now able to get a signal, arrive at the radio tower.
 Rousseau disables her distress signal, freeing the frequency for Naomi.
-However, Naomi is knifed in the back by Locke, who threatens to kill Jack if he calls Naomi's boat.
+However, Naomi is stabbed by Locke, who threatens to kill Jack if he calls Naomi's boat.
 Locke cannot bring himself to kill Jack, who communicates with George Minkowski (Fisher Stevens) on Naomi's boat.
 Minkowski tells the survivors they will be sending rescue.